Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 November

-November in Saint John's is hot and very rainy.
-The rain can amount to several inches/centimeters.
-During this time, temperatures average in the high 70s F (mid 20s C) to low 80s F (high 20s C).
+November in Saint John's is pretty consistently hot and very rainy.
+Temperatures average in the low 80s F (high 20s C) during the day.
+It rains about two thirds of the time.

 What to wear/what to pack: